 More importantly, not all dividend stocks have consistent exposure to these factors, and not all stocks with exposure to these factors pay dividends, making dividend stocks a suboptimal proxy for accessing the factor premia.
 Also note that most dividend funds have a negative Size premium (they’re mostly large caps), so you're probably better off targeting the factors directly.

 Interestingly, Fama and French actually used Miller's and Modigliani's mathematical illustrations of dividend policy irrelevance to the valuation of shares (from their 1961 paper) in their construction of the 5 Factor Model.
 We know this “worked” because we don't observe unexplained alphas when applying the 5 Factor Model to dividend portfolios.

-So what kind of premiums are we talking about?
-Remember, we’re simply overweighting areas of the market with greater expected returns that have been identified as drivers of portfolio performance, i.e. “factors.”
+So what kind of premiums are we talking about with factors?
+Remember, we're simply overweighting areas of the market with greater expected returns that have been identified as drivers of portfolio performance, i.e. “factors.”
 The positive premiums delivered by these factors have been significant historically.
 Here are the historical factor premiums for the U.S. from 1963 to 2020: